-- First clean the workpiece from oils, grease, cutting fluids, etc., by using a rag and proper solvents such as acetylene, or soap.
-Acetylene is very flammable, store the rag in a closed container to avoid fires from sparks and spatter.
+- First clean the workpiece from oil, grease, cutting fluids, etc., by using a rag and proper solvents such as acetylene, or soap.
+Acetylene is very flammable, store the rag in a closed container to avoid fire from sparks and spatter.

 - The simplest way to remove the oxide is with a clean stainless steel brush.
 Scrab in one direction only to avoid smearing the surface.

 - A carbide bur is also suitable because it removes the oxide without smearing the surface.